Things to Include in Your Wedding Budget

 by Marie Rodriguez

-A wedding can cost a lot of money, but it doesn’t have to.
+A wedding can cost much money, but it doesn’t have to.
 The average marriage in the United States is around $25000, and some couples spend more than triple that amount.
 Most don’t need to, though.
 But again, it’s your day, and you can pay what you want.
-So what should you include in your wedding budget?
+So, what should you include in your wedding budget?

-For example, when selecting a venue, think about what’s important to you both and your guests.
+For example, when selecting a venue, consider what’s important to you and your guests.
 If you want an outdoor wedding, don’t pick a platform that doesn’t have an outdoor area available to use.
 Or, if having a lot of guests is essential to you, make sure the venue is large enough to accommodate all of them.

 It’s also crucial for you to make a budget and stick with it.
-You can include most wedding-related items in this, from food and drinks to ceremony costs.
+You can include most wedding-related items, from food and drinks to ceremony costs.
 Here are ten things that should be included in your wedding budget:

 Wedding